You might be wondering if you can soak a cast-iron skillet in water or not.

 Once your cast iron pan is seasoned, allow it to cool completely before removing it from the oven.
 You can then wipe off excess seasoning with a clean cloth or paper towel.

 Repeat this process as often as needed to help protect your cast iron cookware from rust and corrosion over time.

 Do you have a new pan?
 Learn how to season cast iron for the first time.

 Quick answers to common questions about soaking cast iron cookware.

 Can you soak cast iron in vinegar?

-There is no definitive answer to this question, as some people recommend soaking cast iron in vinegar, and others caution against it.
+There is no definitive answer to this question, as some recommend soaking cast iron in vinegar, while others caution against it.

 Some factors that may affect the effectiveness of this method include the type of vinegar used, the intensity of the soak, and the time spent in the vinegar solution.